 Penalties for misclassification

-It’s crucial to review all job descriptions to assure employees are correctly classified.
+It’s crucial to review all job descriptions to ensure that employees are correctly classified.

-Employers should be meticulous in determining whether an employee meets the exempt or nonexempt rules under the law and the new threshold.
-Misclassification can result in and back pay recovery, and even fines and penalties if the Wage and Hour Division finds willful violations of the law.
+Employers should be meticulous in determining whether an employee meets the exempt or nonexempt rules under the law and any new thresholds.
+Misclassification can result in back pay recovery, and even fines and penalties if the Wage and Hour Division finds willful violations of the law.

-If in doubt, it’s a best practice to contact your local W&H office or check their website for additional information.
+If in doubt, it’s a best practice to contact your local W&H office or check the U.S. DOL website for additional information.